micheleangioni/sls-node-ts/readme.md

 For topic naming conventions, take a look at [this article](https://riccomini.name/how-paint-bike-shed-kafka-topic-naming-conventions).

+#### <a name="dynamodb">DynamoDB

+By default, Serverless Node TypeScript uses DynamoDB as default persistence.
+The indexes are created directly in the serverless file.

+However, when running the application via serverless-offline or the tests, it is useful to have a properly configured DynamoDB without having to first deploy the application via Serverless Framework.
+For this reason, the same DynamoDB schema is created in the docker-compose file.

+If you need help to build the DynamoDB schema, take a look at this [schema design tool](https://dynobase.dev/dynamodb-table-schema-design-tool/).

+Looking for a GUI tool?
+Check [AWS NoSQL Workbench](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/workbench.html);

 #### <a name="errmessages">Error Messages

 All error messages have the following format: